rushabhjhaveri/Notes/Technology/AWS/Certified_Solutions_Architect_Associate/IAM.md

 * once enabled, *versioning cannot be disabled*; it can only be _suspended_
 * integrates with _lifecycle rules_
 * comes with MFA-Delete capability, which uses MFA to provide an additional layer of security when performing actions with critical effects

+## Lifecycle Management ##

+Automates moving objects between different storage tiers

+Can be used in conjunction with versioning

+Can be applied to current versions as well as previous versions